TomTolleson/speech_to_text/README.md

 ## Performance Optimization

-For your RTX 3050, add these lines at the start of the script for better performance:
+For hardware GPU acceleration, add these lines at the start of the script for better performance:

 ```python
 import torch